 Single lane of traffic in both directions between the Plaza and El Camino Real throughout the week.

-Parking will be restricted on the block of concrete demolition between Park and Birch (south side) and Ash to El Camino (north side).
+Parking will be restricted on the block of concrete demolition between Ash and El Camino (south side) and near the corner of Birch/California Avenue (north-east side).

 Pedestrian access to businesses will be maintained at all times.